hkniberg/dogfight/MULTIPLAYER_PLAN.md

 - When to spawn (random timer)
 - Where to spawn (random position)
 - What to spawn (random type/size)
+- Broadcasts spawn event with timestamp

-**All clients obey:**
+**All clients:**
-- Create identical entity at broadcast position
+- Create identical entity from spawn data
+- Compensate for latency using spawn timestamp
 - Run identical physics simulation
 - Results stay in sync

 **Pickup handling:**
-- Power-ups have sequence numbers to prevent race conditions
-- First client to touch emits pickup event with sequence number
+- Client picks up → sends pickup event
-- Host validates (sequence matches?) and broadcasts removal
+- Host validates (does power-up still exist?) and broadcasts removal
-- All clients remove entity
+- Race conditions rare (~<1% of pickups), acceptable for now
+- Can add sequence numbers later if needed

+**Shrapnel:**
+- Treated like bullets (deterministic simulation on each client)
+- Host broadcasts shrapnel spawn with positions and velocities

 ## Code Structure